caricalabs/patch-env/README.rst

 ``PATCH_ENV_COMMAND``.

-As a work-around, open a new terminal and run ``aws-vault exec`` for the profile you use for debugging, and enter the credentials there, and then re-launch the debugger.  ``aws-vault`` stores its session tokens in your system's keystore, and they'll be available to other instances of ``aws-vault`` until they expire.
+As a work-around, open a new terminal and run ``aws-vault exec`` for the profile you use for debugging, enter the credentials there, and then re-launch the debugger.  ``aws-vault`` stores its session tokens in your system's keystore, so they'll be available to other instances of ``aws-vault`` until they expire.